How to Brilliantly Rule Social Media Marketing—Part 1: Understanding Social Media

 Brand Perception

 Public relations (PR) encompasses a suite of activities designed to influence the public perception of a brand.
-From customer service to press coverage and social media engagement, those managing PR have to consider how each interaction with—or exposure to—the brand will influence people’s opinions of it.
+Every interaction, from customer service to press coverage and social media engagement, holds the potential to influence how people view the brand.

 Reviews and Recommendations